stonepros/stone/doc/man/8/rbd-fuse.rst

 Any options not recognized by rbd-fuse will be passed on to libfuse.

-.. option:: -c ceph.conf
+.. option:: -c stone.conf

-   Use *ceph.conf* configuration file instead of the default ``/etc/ceph/ceph.conf`` to determine monitor addresses during startup.
+   Use *stone.conf* configuration file instead of the default ``/etc/stone/stone.conf`` to determine monitor addresses during startup.

 .. option:: -p pool